Trust4AI/POET/README.md

 ### Example

-Below, an example is provided for generating a list of sentences with gender bias.
-For this, I will use one of the templates found in the database, which can be directly located in the folder ```src/default_template```.
+Below, we illustrate how to generate a list of sentences with gender bias with the prompt generator POET.
+For this, I will use one of the templates found in the folder ```src/default_template```.

 We will use an example of the template ```src/default_template/Bias_Gender_YN_template.json``` and the endpoint ```input/generateWithTemplate```.